Own-Data-Privateer/hoardy-web/README.md

 - [The `pWebArc` browser extension](./extension/) that captures all HTTP requests and responses (and [DOM snapshots](./extension/page/help.org#faq-snapshot)) your browser fetches, dumps them [into `WRR` format](./doc/data-on-disk.md), and then exports them by generating fake-Downloads containing bundles of those dumps, submits them to the specified archiving server (by `POST`ing them to the specified URL), or saves the to browser's local storage.

+  The extension is

+  - *stable* while running under desktop versions of both Firefox- and Chromium-based browsers;

+  - *beta* while running under Fenix-based (Firefox-for-Android-based) browsers.

+  See [the "Quirks and Bugs" section of extension's `Help` page](./extension/page/help.org#bugs) for known issues.
-  The extension is to be considered *stable* for both Firefox- and Chromium-based browsers (though, it is tested much less on Chromium than on Firefox).
+  Also, `pWebArc` is tested much less on Chromium than on Firefox.

 ### Optional, but convenient

 - [The dumb archiving server](./dumb_server/) that simply dumps everything the `pWebArc` extension submits to it to disk, one file per HTTP request+response.

-  The dumb archiving server is to be considered *stable* (it's so simple there hardly could be any bugs there).
+  The dumb archiving server is *stable* (it's so simple there hardly could be any bugs there).

 ### Optional, but almost always required at some point

 - [The `wrrarms` tool](./tool/) that allows you to display, search, organize, and manipulate archived data.

-  `wrrarms` tool is beta software, it does about 70% of the stuff I want it to do ATM.
+  `wrrarms` tool is deep in its *beta* stage.
+  At the moment, it does about 70% of the stuff I want it to do, and the things it does it does not do as well as I'd like.
   See [the TODO list](#todo) for more info.

 ### Optional, but useful